Tacrolimus extended-release capsulesPronunciation

 An increased number of deaths in female patients was observed in a study of patients receiving tacrolimus extended-release capsules after a liver transplant.
 Use of tacrolimus extended-release capsules following a liver transplant is not recommended.

-Tacrolimus extended-release capsules is used for:
+Tacrolimus extended-release capsules are used for:

 Preventing organ rejection in certain patients following a kidney transplant.
 It may be used along with other medicines.
 It may also be used for other conditions as determined by your doctor.